 McCarthy Announces High School Art Competition

-BAKERSFIELD, CA - Congressman McCarthy announced today that he is inviting all high school students in the 23rd Congressional District to compete in the 2015 Annual “An Artistic Discovery” Congressional Art Competition for high school students.
+WASHINGTON, D.C. – Congressman Kevin McCarthy announced today that he is inviting all high school students in the 23rd Congressional District to compete in the 2019 Annual “An Artistic Discovery” Congressional Art Competition for high school students.

-High school students from portions of Kern, Tulare, and Los Angeles counties who reside in the 23rd Congressional District can submit artwork on a wide variety of subjects and mediums.
-The deadline for submission is Thursday, April 30th.
+High school students from Kern, Tulare, and Los Angeles counties who reside in the 23rd Congressional District can submit artwork on a wide variety of subjects and mediums.
+The deadline for submission is Monday, April 15, 2019.
 Entries will be accepted at McCarthy’s Bakersfield office.
 The winning entry from Congressman Kevin McCarthy’s 23rd Congressional District will be displayed in a corridor leading to the United States Capitol for one year.

-The winner of the overall competition will receive roundtrip airline tickets to travel to the exhibit opening in Washington, D.C. in June.
+The winner of the overall competition will receive three round-trip airline tickets to travel to the exhibit opening in Washington, D.C. in June.

-All artwork will be exhibited to the public at Metro Galleries at an awards reception on Friday, May 8, 2015, 1604 19th Street in Bakersfield from 6:30 p.m.-7:30 p.m. at Metro Galleries located at 910 18th Street in Bakersfield.
+All artwork will be exhibited to the public at an awards reception on Friday, May 3, 2019 from 6:30 p.m.-7:30 p.m. at Metro Galleries located at 910 18th Street in Bakersfield.

 For further information, please contact Congressman McCarthy’s Bakersfield office at (661) 327-3611 or any high school art department in the 23rd Congressional District.